pymc-devs/pytensor/doc/extending/type.rst

 ~~~~~~~~~~

 To plug in additional options for the transfer target, define a
-function which takes an Pytensor variable and a target argument and
+function which takes an PyTensor variable and a target argument and
 returns eitehr a new transferred variable (which can be the same as
 the input if no transfer is necessary) or returns None if the transfer
 can't be done.